i2bc/ORFmine/docs/orfmap_annotation.md

    (e.g. a gene includes
    one or several mRNAs which in turn include exons and CDS).
 By default, the features "gene" and "exon" are not considered.
-ORFs that match at the same time the features "gene" and "mRNA" are annotated as nc_(same/opp)\_ovp-mRNA (see Figure 2), while those that match a CDS and its corresponding exon, will be annotated as c_CDS (i.e. coding ORFs).
+ORFs that match at the same time with the features "gene" and "mRNA" are annotated as nc_(same/opp)\_ovp-mRNA (see Figure 2), while those that match with a CDS and its corresponding exon, will be annotated as c_CDS (i.e. coding ORFs).
 Finally, noncoding ORFs that overlap in another frame with a CDS, and an exon will be annotated as nc_(same/opp)\_ovp-CDS.